nosana-ci/docs.nosana.io/docs/nodes/start.md

 # Getting Started

 ::: tip
-Run code checks and build container images to earn tokens.
+Earn tokens by running code checks and building container images.
-Or simply use other Nosana nodes to run your pipelines on demand!
+Or, you can just use other Nosana nodes to run your pipelines whenever you want!
 :::